alan-turing-institute/trustchain/docs/getting-started.md

 Configuration parameters relating to Trustchain are stored in a file named `trustchain_config.toml`.

-From the cloned Trustchain repository, copy the template configuration file to the Trustchain data directory:
+Copy the template configuration file From the Trustchain repository to the data directory:
 ```
-cp trustchain_config.toml $TRUSTCHAIN_DATA
+cp $TRUSTCHAIN_REPO/trustchain_config.toml $TRUSTCHAIN_DATA
 ```

 Then edit the following parameters inside your copy of `trustchain_config.toml`: